SCIENCE, PHILOSOPHY AND

 My friend - Sri C.S.
 Sastry, a successful IT specialist

-and entrepreneur of www.vicisoft.com who has traveled extensively in US & other countries - has this so say:
+and entrepreneur of www.vicisoft.com who has travelled extensively in US, Europe & other countries, has this so say:

 FACTS TO MAKE EVERY INDIAN PROUD: